ursky/GameOfLifePlus/README.md

 ./installGame.sh
 ./runGame.sh  # alternatively: `java -jar runGame.jar`
 ```

+Note: the first time you launch the game it will need to generate all intermediate rotation/opacity variants of the
+creature images, which may take a minute.
+In all future runs the game will load these from disk, which only takes
+a few seconds.

 ## Author and credits
 This game was independently developed by Gherman Uritskiy.